WordPress/servehappy/README.md

 Once these goals have been reached, then it becomes possible to more practically begin discussions about:

 - Increasing the minimum PHP requirements of WordPress
-- Introducing more modern PHP practices/design patterns etc that require later PHP versions in WordPress php code design and structure.
+- Introducing more modern PHP practices/design patterns etc that require later PHP versions in WordPress PHP code design and structure.

 For clarity, its worth re-iterating here, that the immediate goal of the latest PHP initiatives (of which the _servehappy_ project is a part) is **not** to raise the minimum _requirements_ for PHP in WordPress core.
 The immediate goal is to put in place supporting structure and site owner education/resources etc so that we can more actively reduce the number of existing active WordPress sites on older PHP EOL versions.